How to Save Money While Traveling

 1. Plan Ahead and Book with Flexibility

 Start researching flights and accommodations early for the best deals and save money.
 Be flexible with your travel dates and look for booking options that offer free cancellation or changes.
 This lets you take advantage of better deals, if they arise, without any financial penalty.
+The least expensive flights usually depart mid-week and are during off-peak seasons.

 2. Use Fare Comparison Websites